Recycling

-FEEDSTOCK RECUCLING = breakdown of the plastics into their chemical constituents which can then be used to produce new plastics or other materials
+Breakdown of the plastics into their chemical constituents which can then be used to manufacture new plastics or other materials.

-ENERGY RECOVERY = capturing the energy content of plastics, usually by combustion with proper energy generation (electricity, heat, steam)
+Capturing the energy content of plastics, usually by combustion with energy generation (electricity, heat, steam).

 PIN flame retardants can be produced using recycled (secondary) raw materials